Niall Maclean

 Recent examples of Niall’s asbestos work include the following (in all cases he acts or acted unled, unless otherwise indicated):

-• Acted for successful claimants in a number of cases where exposure was to very small amounts of asbestos in unusual circumstances, e.g. in a laboratory, a school, a silversmith’s premises, a shopping centre, and a world famous private members club (in the latter case led by Simon Kilvington QC).
+- Acted for the successful claimants in a number of cases where exposure was to very small amounts of asbestos in unusual circumstances e.g. in a laboratory, a school, a psychiatric hospital, a silversmith’s premises, a shopping centre, and at a world-famous private members’ club (in the latter case led by Simon Kilvington KC).

-• Acted for successful claimants in a number of cases involving the interpretation of important aspects of the Factories Acts of 1937 and 1961, and the Asbestos Industry Regulations 1931.
+- Acted for the successful claimants in a number of cases involving the interpretation of important aspects of the Factories Acts of 1937 and 1961, and the Asbestos Industry Regulations 1931.

-• Acted for a successful claimant exposed to asbestos in Scotland while washing her husband’s overalls.
+- Acted for a successful claimant exposed to asbestos in Scotland when washing her husband’s overalls.
 The case gave rise to interesting issues of applicable law.

-• Acted for claimants in a number of cases where the cost of immunotherapy treatment was successfully recovered, including cases that gave rise to interesting legal and ethical issues.
+- Acted for claimants in numerous cases where the cost of immunotherapy treatment was successfully recovered, including cases that gave rise to difficult legal and ethical issues.

-• Secured one of the highest ever settlements in a living mesothelioma case (led by Frank Burton QC).
+- Secured one of the highest-ever settlements in a living mesothelioma case (led by Frank Burton KC).

-• Acted for the claimant (led by Robert Weir QC) in a living mesothelioma case of very high value due to the claimant’s extensive business interests.
-Niall obtained judgment at a show cause hearing where the Court rejected the defendant’s threshold safety level arguments because the exposure was deemed “substantial” within the meaning of s.63 of the Factories Act 1961.
+- Acted for the claimant (led by Robert Weir KC) in a living mesothelioma case of very high value due to the claimant’s extensive business interests.
+Niall obtained judgment at a show cause hearing where the court rejected the defendant’s threshold safety level arguments because the exposure was deemed ‘substantial’ within the meaning of s.63 of the Factories Act 1961.

-• Acted for the successful claimant exposed to small amounts of asbestos (including from brake linings) at a car garage (led by Ronald Walker QC).
+- Acted for a successful claimant exposed to small amounts of asbestos (including from brake linings) at a car garage (led by Ronald Walker KC).

 Clinical Negligence

-• Currently acting for a claimant whose deceased husband’s bladder cancer was mismanaged by a number of different medical professionals.
+- Acted for the successful claimant whose deceased husband’s bladder cancer was mismanaged by a number of different medical professionals and where it was mistakenly thought he was simultaneously suffering from a different additional form of cancer.

-• Acted for the successful claimant (led by Ronald Walker QC) in a fatal case involving the delayed diagnosis of cervical cancer in a woman deemed too young for screening.
-The case raised interesting issues about the scope of the Bolam principle.
+- Acted the successful claimant (led by Ronald Walker KC) in a fatal case involving the delayed diagnosis of cervical cancer in a woman deemed too young for screening.
+The case raised interesting issues about the scope of the Bolam test.
 It settled favourably at a JSM for a sum that was subsequently approved by Mrs Justice Yip.

-• Acted for the successful claimant (led by Frank Burton QC) in a complex tetraparesis case involving the mismanagement of evolving spinal pathology.
+- Acted for the successful claimant (led by Frank Burton KC) in a complex tetraparesis case involving the mismanagement of evolving spinal pathology.
 The case settled favourably at a JSM for a seven-figure sum.

 Qualifications & Awards